Here's everything a first time mutual fund investor needs to know and do

 d.
 Direct plan or Regular plan

 Every mutual fund now offers a direct plan and a regular plan.
 They are the same except that a direct plan charges lower annual expenses (lower by around 0.75 - 1 per cent per annum in case of equity funds) because it does not have to pay a distributor fee or commission.
 This is because in the case of direct plans, you invest the money yourself, without the mediation of a broker or agent.
 Whilst direct plans will save you money, you'll have to do everything yourself, and being a 'do-it-yourself' investor requires active tracking, rebalancing, switching funds, etc., which can be daunting for a beginner.
 You may instead want to go through a distributor initially and invest in regular plans.
 Later on, once you've become more knowledgeable and confident, you can think of switching to direct plans.
+But the only word of caution here is to stick to your investment plan and not get persuaded by any other investment option they may offer you as they have their own interests attached to it.

 e.
-Growth option or Dividend option
+Growth option or IDCW

 3. Buying funds: